mktung/the-pipe-strip/transcripts/transcript.md

 This transcript heavily abuses commas, and mainly uses them to indicate pauses in Barrymore's speech pattern.
 To simplify the formatting, the use of colons, semicolons, em dashes, and parantheses is limited.
+Incomplete sentences are common, as often is the case when it comes to oration.

 ---